What type of clothing should I wear?

 Wireless Users – Laptops and other WiFi equipped devices...You may use your personal laptop while onboard, your iPhone and all other WiFi equipped devices and most software installed on them without restrictions.
 VPN access on the other hand is restricted to connections of the type, which are not IPSec or PPTP connections.

 Pricing...Instructions on how to create an account and pricing details are present on-screen in the Internet Café or on your laptop once you connect to Carnival WiFi.
 Internet pricing is identical, whether you are using the Internet Café terminals, your own laptop or other wireless devices.
 All internet access charges will be billed directly to your onboard “Sail & Sign” Account.

 Time Plans offer guests the opportunity to enjoy a lower per-minute rate.
 Time Plans are transferable between Internet Café terminals and personal laptops/ wireless devices, can be used anytime throughout the cruise until debarkation and don’t have to be used in a single session.
 No refund will be awarded for unused minutes.
 Upgrading a pre-selected pricing option is not available and plans are subject to change.

 Get the most from your cruise Internet time and your trip —Here are a few things you want to remember to pack for your cruise:

 Convert your E-mail settings to basic; you will have a better experience if your E-mail is less graphic intense.

 For a better experience, get familiar with Facebook light before your cruise.

-WiFi enabled laptop and mobile devices
+WiFi enabled laptop or mobile device